Main characters (entire play)

 - Deadpan Snarker: The "I'm satisfied," after having shot Lee during their duel reeks of this.

-- The Heart: The most optimistic and upbeat (if not somewhat brash) of Hamilton and his friends in Act I.
+- The Heart: The most optimistic and upbeat (if not somewhat brash) of Hamilton and his friends in Act I. His death is seen as positively tragic and devastates not only Hamilton, but Lafayette and Mulligan as well.

 - Honor Before Reason: Really, this could apply to all of the duels that takes place over the course of the musical (as well as many duels in history that carried out this way), but Laurens' duel with Lee is notable because despite the knowledge that they had just lot a sizeable chunk of their forces, Laurens and Hamilton still choose to engage Lee in a duel and risk another loss to the army after the latter insults Washington.